F5Networks/f5-appsvcs-templates/docs/userguide/faq.rst

 Where can I find a list of known issues with FAST?
 --------------------------------------------------

-All known issues are now on GitHub as Issues for better tracking and visibility.
+| All known issues are now on GitHub as Issues for better tracking and visibility.

-See issues with a label of **Known Issue** at https://github.com/F5Networks/f5-appsvcs-templates/issues
+| See issues with a label of **Known Issue** at `FAST GitHub <https://github.com/F5Networks/f5-appsvcs-templates/issues>`_.